 Epiretinal Membrane

-An epiretinal membrane is a growth of scar tissue on top of the retina.
-This can cause a distortion of vision and make straight lines appear wavy.
-Dr. Fuad Makkouk, is an MD and was trained in cutting edge surgical retina techniques at The Yale University.
-He uses all of the newest surgical techniques to treat epiretinal membranes.
-If you have an epiretinal membrane or wavy vision schedule an appointment at Austin Eye Center today.
+An epiretinal membrane is a growth of scar tissue on top of the retina, also called macular pucker.
+As a result, it can distort vision and make straight lines appear wavy.
+Dr. Fuad Makkouk is an MD trained in cutting-edge surgical retina techniques at Yale University.
+Additionally, he uses the newest surgical methods to treat epiretinal membranes.
+Therefore, if you have an epiretinal membrane or notice wavy vision, schedule an appointment at Austin Eye Center today.

 Epiretinal Membrane

-An Epiretinal membrane is a growth of scar tissue over the center of the retina, called the macula.
-When this scar tissue starts to contract it causes wrinkling in the retina which can also be called macular pucker.
+Specifically, an epiretinal membrane is a growth of scar tissue over the center of the retina, called the macula.
+As this scar tissue contracts, it causes wrinkling in the retina, a condition also known as macular pucker.

-If your symptoms are severe you may require surgical intervention such as vitrectomy to remove the epiretinal membrane.
-At Austin Eye Center in Austin, Texas we understand that surgery can be scary and Dr. Makkouk takes the time to discuss all options with you to help you feel comfortable.
-Don’t take a risk with your vision, schedule an appointment today with Fuad Makkouk, MD, a surgically retina trained MD from Yale University.
+Generally, mild cases may only require regular monitoring.
+However, in more severe cases, surgical intervention such as vitrectomy may be needed to remove the epiretinal membrane.
+Because surgery can feel intimidating, Dr. Makkouk and the team take the time to discuss every option.
+Consequently, patients feel more comfortable moving forward.
+Above all, don’t take a risk with your vision — schedule an appointment today with Fuad Makkouk, MD, a surgically trained retina specialist from Yale University.

 WHAT WE OFFER